GOAL Two: Empower more of our neighbors to thrive, not just survive.

 Julie Chase (Co-Chair)

-Dean of Business & Community Partnerships
+Dean of Business and Community Partnerships

 Southern Maine Community College